 At this point I was 3 years into my exploration into dancing to house music and had met some fun and passionate dancers.
 I still did not think of myself as a dancer, rather someone who went out and danced.
 And as a mere fledgling in poi spinning with a very sporadic 18 month practice that was more off than on, I was even less skilled with the poi.

 But something magical happened that night.
-That night I discovered what it meant to be an instrument of the music who could light up the space.
+That night I discovered what it meant to be an instruments of the music who could light up the space.
 With my super hip LED lights, I wasn’t limited by burn time and I found myself tranced out on the music.
-My body was expressing the sounds just as my poi were, creating patterns that harmonized perfectly with the array of tones vibrating the speakers.
+My body was expressing the sounds just as my poi were, creating patterns that harmonized perfectly with the array of tones vibrating the bass bins.

 This was my first breakthrough with poi and while I didn’t know it then, I can look back now, 7 years later, and declare with certainty that moment defined me as a poi artist.
 While it took me several more years to develop a half way decent poi repertoire, it also took that long to identify as a dancer.
 It wasn’t until a performer in my poi troupe – a woman who had studied dance for as long as I had studied music — asked me if I identified as a dancer that I considered the idea that in fact I might actually be a dancer.

 All my life I had been working with music from the perspective of creating it for other’s to enjoy.
 For several years I was even DJing parties — so other people could dance.
 But in that moment when I considered the question, “Am I a dancer?” my world shifted and I began the slow and steady journey to the other side of the turntables.